uds-lsv/xRSA-AWEs/README.md

-# How Familiar Does That Sound?  :speech_balloon: :ear:
+# How Familiar Does That Sound?   :ear: :speech_balloon:
-### Cross-Lingual Representational Similarity Analysis of Acoustic Word Embeddings :coffee:
+### Cross-Lingual Representational Similarity Analysis of Acoustic Word Embeddings

+# :coffee:

 This is the code base to train different models acoustic word embeddings (AWEs), evaluation scripts, and the representational similarity analysis (RSA) experiments reported in our **BlackboxNLP** paper in **EMNLP 2021**.